alphagov/govuk-design-system/src/patterns/contact-a-department-or-service-team/index.md

 Order contact channels based on what research shows your users need, and what your service or department can best support.

 Show contact channels in the same order throughout your service.
 This helps users to find what they need more easily.

-{% call wcagNote({id: "wcag-consistent-contact"}) %}

-<p>If you repeat a particular set of contact details on different pages, show them in the same place on each page.</p>
-<p>For example, if you show a ‘contact us’ section at the end of one help page, any other help pages that include the same ‘contact us’ section should have them shown at the end of the page as well.</p>
-<p>This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html">WCAG 2.2 success criterion 3.2.6 Consistent help</a>.</p>
-{% endcall %}

 ### Social media